As Tacoma Public Utilities adjusts rates, we understand that decisions we make will impact you. We take that

-Starting April 1, 2015, Tacoma Power residential rates increased for some customers and decreased for others, depending on where you live.
+On April 1, 2015, Tacoma Power residential rates increased for some customers and decreased for others, depending on where you live.
 (There are no Tacoma Power rate increases in 2016.)

-If you live in Tacoma, unincorporated Pierce County, Federal Way, Milton or Roy, your monthly electric bill will increase by about $2.20 per month.
+If you live in Tacoma, unincorporated Pierce County, Federal Way, Milton or Roy, your monthly electric bill increased by about $2.20 per month in 2015.

-If you live in Fife, your bill will decrease by about 70 cents per month.
+If you live in Fife, your bill decreased by about 70 cents per month in 2015.
 If you live in Fircrest, Lakewood, Steilacoom or University Place, your bill decreased by about $3.75 per month.

 Impact of franchise fees